buddycloud/buddycloud.com/slate/source/includes/_nodes.md

 ???
 ```

-It's recommended to create new nodes for new applications. `X-application-<your-application-name>` will avoid bumping into other developers' application namespaces.
+<aside>It's recommended to create new nodes for new applications.
+For example `x-application-<your-application-name>`.

 For example: A chess app would create an `x-application-ChessApp` channel-node.
-Competing players could use this channel-node to keep state between two games.
+Competing players could use this channel-node to keep state between two games.</aside>

 ### HTTP Request
 `POST https://demo.buddycloud.org/api/????`